boostrjs/boostr/README.md

 });
 ```

-And here's an example showing how to specify a dependency between a `'backend'` service and a `'database'` service:
+And here's an example showing how to specify a dependency between a backend service and a database service:

 ```js
 // backend/boostr.config.mjs